-Thank you, community, for the tremendous support you’ve given to Sasha in his latter years of need.
+Thank you for your tremendous support of Sasha in his latter years of need.
 We couldn’t have managed without you.
 If you still wish to help, please know that all future contributions will now go to the Shulgin Legacy Project, which will preserve and archive Sasha’s life’s work.
 Paypal.

-To become a monthly donor, please choose one of the following PayPal options:
+To become a monthly donor, please choose one of the PayPal subscription options below and then click the yellow Subscribe button.

 Ann Shulgin, c/o Transform Press